 Ph.D., University of Illinois at Urbana-Champaign

 Emily Skidmore's research interests are U.S. women's and gender history, cultural history, and queer studies.
-More specifically, Dr. Skidmore's research is focused on the constructions of normative identity categories, and understanding the interplay between legal definitions of citizenship and popular and scientific definitions of normative race, gender, and sexuality in the modern United States.
-Dr. Skidmore is currently working on a book-length manuscript tentatively titled, Un-Exceptional Queerness: Female-Bodied Men and Community at the Turn of the Twentieth Century, which explores the cultural, legal, and medical narratives produced around moments of "discovery" wherein the female body of an individual whom a community previously knew to be male was revealed.
-She has presented her research at numerous national conferences, including the Annual Meeting of the American Historical Association, the National Women's Studies Annual Conference, the Annual Meeting of the American Studies Association, and as of the spring of 2014, the Berkshire Conference of Women Historians.
+Her book, True Sex: The Lives of Trans Men at the Turn of the Twentieth Century, will be published by NYU Press in the fall of 2017.
+She has presented her research at numerous national conferences, including the Annual Meeting of the American Historical Association, the National Women's Studies Annual Conference, the Annual Meeting of the American Studies Association, and the Berkshire Conference of Women Historians.
 Her work has also been featured on the NPR podcast, “Backstory," as well as Bitch magazine and the websites Lit Hub and Notches.

 Prior to joining the faculty at Texas Tech, Dr. Skidmore earned a B.A. in History and Urban Studies from Macalester College in 2004, and a Ph.D. in History at the University of Illinois, Urbana-Champaign in 2011.
 Dr. Skidmore is thrilled to be a part of the Texas Tech community, and excited about developing her broad teaching interests, offering courses in U.S. History, and histories of gender and sexuality.